 Construction access or activities occurring on unpaved areas shall be minimized, yet where necessary, access points shall be stabilized to minimize the tracking of sediment onto public roads.
-A 50'x20' stabilized construction entrance should be implemented near the NW corner of the lot.
+A 100' stabilized construction entrance should be implemented near the SW corner of the lot and expanded to a 15' minimum width.
 The BMPs relevant to establishing construction access that will be applied for this project include: